Warrant officer (United States): Coast Guard

-Due to the small size and decentralized organizational structure of the Coast Guard, warrant officers often fill command roles.
-Warrant officers frequently serve as officers-in-charge of Coast Guard Stations and patrol boats but also fill a variety of billets as specialists and supervisors in other technical areas, and serve as special agents in the Coast Guard Investigative Service.
+Due to the small size and decentralized organizational structure of the Coast Guard, commissioned warrant officers often fill command roles.
+Warrant officers frequently serve as commanding officers of Coast Guard stations and patrol boats but also fill a variety of billets as specialists and supervisors in other technical areas, and serve as special agents in the Coast Guard Investigative Service.
 They wear insignia essentially like that of their Navy counterparts, but with the USCG shield between the rank insignia and the specialty mark, as Coast Guard commissioned officers do with their rank insignia.
-Like their Navy counterparts, candidates for the rank of chief warrant officer must typically be serving in the chief petty officer grades (E-7 through E-9), however, the Coast Guard also permits selection of first class petty officers (E-6) who are chief petty officer selectees and who are in the top 50% on their advancement list to E-7.
+Like their Navy counterparts, candidates for the rank of chief warrant officer must typically be serving in the chief petty officer grades (E-7 through E-9); however, the Coast Guard also permits selection of first class petty officers (E-6) who are chief petty officer selectees and who are in the top 50% on their advancement list to E-7.
 The Coast Guard does not use the rank of warrant officer (WO-1).
 Although authorized in 1994, the Coast Guard has not promoted any of its warrant officers to CWO5.